larastan/larastan/README.md

 composer require --dev nunomaduro/larastan
 ```

 > Using Larastan for analysing Laravel packages?
 You may need to install `orchestra/testbench`.
-Simiarly, if you have PHPStan and Larastan installed separetely, together, using `bamarni/composer-bin-plugin`.
+Similarly, if you have PHPStan and Larastan installed separetely, together, using `bamarni/composer-bin-plugin`.

 **2**: Then, create a `phpstan.neon` or `phpstan.neon.dist` file in the root of your application.
 It might look like this: